Defense Secretary Mattis To Retire In February, Trump Says, Amid Syria Tension

 But Mattis came to the attention of Trump after his election, in part because of a nickname he'd picked up in Iraq: "Mad Dog."
 Mattis didn't like the nickname and it was mostly the province of newspaper headlines, but the impression, for Trump, was made.

 President-elect Trump, as he then was, invited Mattis to join him onstage at a rally in December 2016.
-Trump later sought, and received, a waiver from Congress that permitted Mattis to take over the Defense Department, even though he was still technically within the window barring him from taking a civilian leadership position.
+Trump later sought, and received, a waiver from Congress that permitted Mattis to take over the Defense Department, even though he was still technically within the window barring him from a civilian leadership position.

 If Trump thought "Mad Dog" Mattis was going to be a snarling martinet, however, he did not know his man.
 The cerebral, often soft-spoken Mattis told reporters he preferred the nickname "Jim."He told Congress that his study of history meant he was seldom surprised by world events.